-An easy recipe with a gourmet result
+An easy recipe that’s as gourmet as can be

 A torta (not to be confused with a tortilla, which is an omelet) is the Spanish version of a crustless quiche, although it’s a bit lighter.
-It is easy to prepare, looks like a showpiece, and of course, it’s marvelously delicious.
+It is easy to prepare, looks like a showpiece, and of course it’s marvelously delicious.

-Today’s torta is made with broccoli sautéed with a fresh cayenne pepper (which spikes up the dish without making it spicy-hot) and a sublime clothbound cheddar.
+Today’s torta is made with broccoli sautéed with fresh cayenne pepper (which spikes up the dish without making it spicy-hot) and a sublime clothbound cheddar.
 If you’ve never tasted clothbound cheddar, you’re in for an exhilarating ride!
 It reminds me of the famed English Farmhouse Cheddar, with all its sweet caramel and tangy, nutty, deep, complex flavors.

 A tribute to fine cheesemaking, from Vermont to Wisconsin